MayroseLab/coursera-deep-learning-specialization/README.md

 6. Run: `cd coursera-deep-learning-specialization; bash setup.sh` (you might get an error message at the end - that's OK).

 ## Running the notebooks (Linux)
+1. Start an interactive session: `qsub -I -X -q <queue name> -N <job name>`
+2. `cd` to the repository location.
+3. Run: `bash run_notebooks.sh`
+4. You'll see messages printed to the screen (possibly errors to).
+Wait for it to complete and for Firefox to open.
+Within Firefox, paste the URL `http://localhost:8888/lab` (or whatever is indicated on the screen).
+5. You can now browse the course files.
+In each week you have the exercises as .ipynb files - w/o solutions.
+Just double-click them and start working.
+Enjoy!

 ## Credits